Malvern Preparatory School: Ice hockey

 Malvern's Ice Hockey team holds the most titles in the Varsity AAA Flyers Cup, the highest level of High School Hockey in Pennsylvania.
-Malvern won the Varsity AAA Flyers Cup five consecutive seasons 2001 to 2005 (8 in succession; 1987, 1990, and 1997).
+Malvern won the Varsity AAA Flyers Cup five consecutive seasons, 2001 to 2005 (8 in succession; 1987, 1990, and 1997).
 Malvern has also won the Pennsylvania Varsity AAA State Championship twice (1990 & 2004).
 Head coach Dave Dorman leads the current team.
 Many former players have gone on to play Division 1 (NCAA), Division 1 Club (ACHA), and even professionally in the NHL and across Europe.

 Rugby

 Malvern started a rugby team in the spring of 2010, playing in the Brandywine district of EPRU.
 Malvern learned to play the game under head coach Dennis Melesky and Assistant Wayne DiMarco.
-Soon the team was hitting the pitch and playing experienced teams.
-The team ended up finishing 6–1 on the season.
+Soon, the team was hitting the pitch and playing experienced teams.
+The team finished 6–1 on the season.
 Malvern's varsity team has ranked among the top 50 in the country.